 We use the Pupil Premium Funding to support children who are in receipt of the grant to enable them to reach their potential both academically and in a wider sense.

-- To improve the standard of teaching and learning across the school so that all children benefit from teaching of a high standard and this supports pupil progress.
+- To improve the standard of teaching and learning across the school so that all children, including those who qualify for PP, benefit from teaching of a high standard and this supports pupil progress.

 - To support enrichment through visitors, visits and access to musical and cultural opportunities.

 - To ensure that all children leave Livingstone with the skills needed to help them in the next phase of their education.